 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

-Obsessive-compulsive disorder (OCD) is a brain-based disorder.
+Obsessive-compulsive disorder (OCD) is a mental health condition.
 This type of disorder happens when parts of the brain cannot communicate well with each other.
 People with OCD have obsessions or compulsions, or both.
 Obsessions are unwanted and distressing thoughts, ideas, or urges that keep entering your mind.
 You may find yourself trying to ignore them.
 You may try to stop or undo them with a compulsion.

 OCD can begin in childhood, but it usually starts in young adulthood and continues throughout life.
-Many people with OCD also have depression or another mental health disorder.
+Many people with OCD also have depression or another mental health condition.

 The cause of this condition is not known.

 Everyone at times will repeat a behavior or check something again.
 However, people who have OCD feel that they do not have any control over their repeat thoughts or compulsive behaviors.